Resumes, CVs, Cover Letters, & Personal Statements

 Use Format to Drive the Eye to Relevant Content

 There are three main types of resume formats: chronological (preferred), functional, and hybrid.
-For more details, see our Resume Writing Guide.
+See examples among the Sample Resumes below.

 Consider Technical Logistics

 Today, when you submit a resume to many employers, especially larger ones, your resume is loaded into an online database - the applicant tracking system.
 Software scans for key words and cannot interpret certain formatting (e.g. tables).
-Use simple formatting and ensure your content is rich with key words.
+Use simple formatting and ensure your content is rich with key words that match the job posting.

 CCPD offers numerous samples of real SU student self-marketing documents targeted at many different opportunities: